MRS ANNETTE RAFFAN

 MSc Project Funding

-[Preparation of the project proposal] c.£45k over 2 years, to cover staff wage, tuition fees plus research budget
+[Preparation of the project proposal] c.£45k over 2 years, to cover wage offset, tuition fees plus research budget

 Interact Travel Award